rikdata/rikdata.github.io/README.md

 OneApp is a mobile application for creating, viewing, and updating various business-related documents and transactions.
 Though OneApp is primarily designed as a single mobile app for accessing all Oracle Cloud Application and SAP Hana S/4 (Cloud and On-Premise) modules, it can be used for any other PLM, Quality, MES business system.
 The default configuration allows users to use Oracle Cloud (2600+ functionalities) and all the SAP HANA s/4 features available via ODATA.

-The user interface is also available in Windows & macOS for configuring various business processes and creating navigation menus, forms, queries, reports, and charts.
+The user interface is also available in Windows & macOS to configure various business processes and create navigation menus, forms, queries, reports, and charts.

 <div class="card bg-light">
   <div class="card-body">